utshomax/postman-docs/src/pages/docs/postman-flows/reference/preparing-a-collection-to-use-in-flows.md

 * [Adding saved examples to requests](#adding-saved-examples-to-requests)
 * [Adding variables to requests](#adding-variables-to-requests)

-**Collections** and their requests, are an integral part of Flows.
+**Collections** and their requests are an integral part of Postman Flows.

 ### Adding saved examples to requests

-Once data is **Selected**, it can be used with other blocks.
-Sending it to the Output block is great for seeing that the request worked, but it doesn't actually do anything with the value.
+Once data is **selected**, it can be used with other blocks.
+Sending it to an **Output** block is great for seeing that the request worked, but it doesn't actually do anything with the value.

 ![Using selected data](https://assets.postman.com/postman-labs-docs/concepts/using-selected-data.gif)